luau-lang/rfcs/docs/syntax-if-statements-initializers.md

 `Output: true`

-When declaring multiple values inside of a condition, all of the variables will be evaluated.
+When declaring multiple values inside of a condition, all of the variables will be tested for truthiness.

 Example: